 Chronic Kidney Disease

 Kidney disease, sometimes called chronic kidney disease or CKD, causes more deaths than breast cancer or prostate cancer.
 It is the under-recognized public health crisis.
 It affects 30 million people in the U.S. (15% of the adult population) and, approximately 90% of those with kidney disease don’t even know they have it.
 (For people at the earliest stages of kidney disease, 96% don’t know.)
 1 in 3 Americans is at risk for CKD.
-Kidney disease is the 9th leading cause of death in the U.S. and is growing in prevalence.
-The National Kidney Foundation (NKF) has led the way in rallying action on this problem.
+Kidney disease is the 9th leading cause of death in the U.S. The National Kidney Foundation (NKF) has led the way in rallying action on this problem.
 Because of increasing rates of diabetes and high blood pressure, chronic kidney disease is on the rise and is an urgent issue.

 What is Chronic Kidney Disease?

 Chronic kidney disease (CKD) means your kidneys are damaged and losing their ability to keep you healthy.
 In the early stages, most people do not have symptoms.
 But as kidney disease gets worse, wastes can build up in your blood and make you feel sick.
 You may develop other problems like high blood pressure, anemia, weak bones, poor nutritional health, and nerve damage.
 Kidney disease also increases your risk of having heart and blood vessel disease.
 These problems may happen slowly and can lead to kidney failure.
 Once kidneys fail, dialysis or a kidney transplant is needed to stay alive.

 What Causes CKD?